 Specifications

-Construction: low-profile chassis with D3O impact armour
+Construction: Articulated low-profile chassis with D3O panel

 Knee pads